Text2Grad: Reinforcement Learning from Natural Language Feedback: Related Work

 \section{Related Work}

 \paragraph{RLHF with scalar rewards} Reinforcement learning from human feedback replaces supervised labels with a reward model trained on pairwise human preferences \citep{christiano2017deep,ouyang2022training}.
-The reward is a single scalar, and policy optimization methods such as Proximal Policy Optimization and Direct Preference Optimization update the language model toward higher scores \citep{schulman2017proximal,rafailov2023direct}.
+The reward is a single scalar, and policy optimization methods such as PPO and DPO update the language model toward higher scores \citep{schulman2017proximal,rafailov2023direct}.
 This recipe has advanced instruction following, safety, and summarization; a 1.3B InstructGPT model aligned in this way outperformed 175B GPT 3 on adherence and toxicity \citep{ouyang2022training,bai2022training,stiennon2020learning}.
 Subsequent work studies reward hacking and data noise \citep{wang2024secrets,lambert2025reinforcement,sun2023aligning}.
-Despite those successes, scalar rewards collapse multidimensional critiques into one number, obscure where an error occurs, and demand careful regularization such as Kullback Leibler penalties to remain stable \citep{raschka2024build,wu2023fine}.
+Despite these successes, scalar rewards collapse multidimensional critiques into a single number, obscure the location of an error, and necessitate careful regularization, such as Kullback-Leibler penalties, to remain stable \citep{raschka2024build,wu2023fine}.
+Even Process Reward Models (PRMs)~\citep{lightman2023let}, which offer finer credit assignment, still rely on scalar signals and lack the explanatory power of natural language feedback.
+Recent work addresses credit assignment through span-level optimization: MA-RLHF improves efficiency via macro-action abstraction \citep{chai2024ma}, SCAR decomposes scalar rewards using Shapley-value allocation \citep{cao2025scar}, and Beyond Sparse Rewards generates intermediate numeric rewards via auxiliary language models \citep{cao2024beyond}.